Review: The Guns of Gettysburg

 Brendan: No dice?
 You sure this is a game and not some military-themed commemorative art?

-Thrower: Ah, but the strange and wonderful mind of Bowen Simmons sees beyond mere dice for his arbiters of fate.
+Thrower: Ah, but the strange and wonderful mind of Bowen Simmons sees beyond mere dice for her arbiters of fate.
 There’s a quite brilliant system of artillery tokens which inject uncertainty into proceedings while magically simulating differences in ammunition supply and unit organisation between the two armies.
 And your troop strength is hidden from your opponent, so you’re not always sure what you’re attacking.
 Between all this, the game stays deliciously tense.

 Brendan: Matt, there’s… erm, a large group of rough-looking fellas gathering outside the tent.